Blog Posts - Divorce

 Continue ReadingWhat if my spouse is violent or harasses me during the divorce process?

 Navigating a divorce is challenging enough, but when abuse is involved, the victim may fear backlash and be unwilling to move on from an unsafe situation.
 Domestic violence is illegal.
-Unfortunately, however, it is shockingly not uncommon in marriage.
+Unfortunately, however, it is shockingly not uncommon within marriage.
 If your spouse is harassing you or threatening you with violence,...

 Continue ReadingWhat If I Want to Move Out of State With My Children?